 Pa amb Tomàquet means “bread with tomato,” and is a simple yet essential dish that can be paired with every meal from breakfast to lunch and dinner.

 The bread is rubbed with garlic and tomato juice, and then it is seasoned with olive oil, salt, and pepper.
 Some places even serve the ingredients separately so you can make it yourself.

 You don’t even have to stop there.
 You can always add some cheese and meat to it.
 Then you have yourself a little sandwich.
 Yum!
 We’ve included a tour that offers it as part of their experience.
-Take a look at this experience: Savor Spain: Food, Wine, History & Culture Small Group Tour in Old Barcelona
+Take a look at this experience: The most complete Food & Drink tasting tour of Barcelona in traditional taverns

 Like so many of Spain’s iconic dishes, escalivada is all about showing off the quality of each ingredient.
 This dish is made by grilling eggplant and red peppers over an open wood fire.
 They are often served with toasted bread and olive oil, garlic, and salt.
 If you’re lucky, you might even get some anchovies too.
 It’s simple but good.
 We’ve included a tour that offers it as part of their experience.
 Take a look at this experience: Barcelona Food Tour – Do Eat Better Experience